oxarbitrage/worker-proposals/bitshares2017.md

 Conclusion.
 -----------

-The first half of 2017 was a great success in all aspects of this company, it is a great  time to be here and be part of the second half of this year in bitshares, very promising.
-I can promise hard work, full dedication, transparency and honesty.
+The first half of 2017 was a great success in all aspects of this company, it is a great  time to be here and be part of the second half of in bitshares, very promising.
+I can guarantee hard work, full dedication, transparency and honesty.